State Actions

 Rural Emergency Hospitals

-- Kansas HB 2208 (2021)—Enacts the Rural Emergency Hospital Act and creates a category of licensure to enable certain Kansas hospitals to receive federal health care reimbursement as rural emergency hospitals.
+- Kansas HB 2208 (Enacted 2021)—Enacts the Rural Emergency Hospital Act and creates a category of licensure to enable certain state hospitals to receive federal health care reimbursement as rural emergency hospitals.

-- Nebraska LB 697 (2022)—Provides for the licensure of rural emergency hospitals and requires coverage for REH services.
+- Nebraska LB 697 (Enacted 2022)—Provides for the licensure of rural emergency hospitals and requires coverage for REH services.

 Other Health Care Facilities